smp4/cookiecutter-poetry-pypackage/README.md

 * Develop as a package.
 * As much project configuration in `pyproject.toml` as possible.
 Unfortunately not possible for `flake8`.
 * `logging` is set up according to [Twelve Factor App](https://12factor.net/logs) principles.
 The library logs to the `NullHandler` unless the calling application implements its own application-specific handlers.
 A default configuration is applied if the package is called with `python -m {{cookiecutter.project_slug}}`, sending logs as streams to `stdout` and `stderr` for the application user to route and store as necessary.
 Logs are coloured for easy reading on the console, and stack traces are converted to single line entries.
 Modify `logsetup.py`to change this behaviour.
 * All documentation and docstrings in `Markdown`.
 No ReStructured text.
 Use a single syntax everywhere.
+* The structure of the documentation takes the [MkDocs Documentation](https://www.mkdocs.org/) as inpsiration.
+No symlinks are used between docs in `docs/` and source code files like `CONTRIBUTING` and `CHANGELOG`.
+Instead, this two files are taken out of source code and put in the `docs/` tree so that `MkDocs` can link to them when statically and dynamically linked, and to avoid duplicating information in the project.

 ## Assumptions